marcos-queiroz/laravel-doctrine-exemple/README.md

 ## Postman

-Use the [Postman](https://raw.githubusercontent.com/marcos-queiroz/laravel-doctrine-exemple/main/test.postman_collection) file to run the tests.
+Use the [Postman](https://raw.githubusercontent.com/marcos-queiroz/laravel-doctrine-exemple/main/test.postman_collection){:target="_blank" download} file to run the tests.

 Remember to change the {{base_url}} variable to your context.